February 2003 (Part 3)

 Most martial artists today have no methodology for internal force training, and some do not believe in it.
 They normally derive their power from external and mechanical means, like muscle building, weight-lifting, rope skipping, running, punching sandbags, striking poles and other forms of hard conditioning.

 Although many martial artists talk about spiritual cultivation, they may not really know what it is.
 To them it is cultivating qualities like having good manners, kindness and tolerance.
 But, strictly speaking, this is personality development, which is of course desirable, but it is not spiritual cultivation.

 Spiritual cultivation is cultivating the spirit, which is also called the mind or the soul.
 Many martial artists do not believe that the spirit exists, and most martial arts do not even have a conceptual framework to describe or explain the spirit.

 In my opinion, genuine traditional Shaolin Kungfu is the best martial art for developing internal force, promoting good physical and psychological health, and cultivating the spirit.
 But genuine traditional Shaolin Kungfu is very rare today.
 If you want to learn it, I would suggest you learn whatever wushu, kungfu or any martial art forms you can, then attend my Intensive Shaolin Kungfu Course when you are ready.

-Meanwhile, if you have some prior experience of kungfu, wushu or any matial art forms, practicing the kungfu patterns and sets in my book is a very useful preparation before attending my Intensive Shaolin Kungfu Course.
+Meanwhile, to have some prior experience of kungfu, wushu or any martial art forms, practicing the kungfu patterns and sets in my book is a very useful preparation before attending my Intensive Shaolin Kungfu Course.